mlakhal/mlakhal.github.io/_pages/about.md

 Mohamed Ilyes Lakhal is a Research Fellow in Computer Vision and Deep Learning working with Prof. [Richard Bowden](https://scholar.google.co.uk/citations?user=mvvgDvcAAAAJ&hl=en) in the Cognitive Vision Lab at the [University Of Surrey](https://www.surrey.ac.uk).
 He holds a Ph.D. in computer science from [Queen Mary University of London](https://www.qmul.ac.uk), where he was part of the [Centre for Intelligent Sensing (CIS)](https://cis.eecs.qmul.ac.uk).
 His research interests lie within image and video synthesis.

 [[Hiring!]]() Our lab is always looking for strong, self-motivated PhD students.
-If you are interested in image/video generation with sign language applications, please email me.
+If you are interested in image/video generation, please email me.